cx-cloud-101/speedtest-workshop/azure/an-api-for-all-things.md

 ![resource-group-1](images/resource-group-1.png)

 Press "Add" to create a new resource group.
-Name it "cx-cloud-101", and set the resource group location to "West Europe".
+Name it "cx-cloud-101", and set the resource group location to (Europe) Norway East.

-_This is actually currently closer than North Europe, since West Europe is located in Amsterdam and North Europe in Ireland_

 ![resource-group-2](images/resource-group-2.png)